-Adam Zickerman discusses his 90-day journey of completely dedicating himself to following a ketogenic diet here in Episode 25 of the InForm Fitness Podcast.
-Adam reveals the challenges of sticking to the ketogenic diet along with some misconceptions, and the dramatic results.
+Adam Zickerman discusses his 90-day journey of religiously dedicating himself to following a ketogenic diet here in Episode 25 of the InForm Fitness Podcast.
+Adam reveals the challenges of sticking to the ketogenic diet along with some misconceptions and the dramatic results.

 Here is a link to the website Adam mentions in this episode: http://eatingacademy.com/nutrition/ketosis-advantaged-or-misunderstood-state-part-i

 Don’t forget Adam's Zickerman’s book, Power of 10: The Once-a-Week Slow Motion Fitness Revolution.
 You can buy it in Amazon by clicking here: http://bit.ly/ThePowerofTen

 To find an Inform Fitness location nearest you to give this workout a try, please visit www.InformFitness.com.
 At the time of this recording we have locations in Manhattan, Port Washington, Denville, Burbank, Boulder, Leesburg and Reston.

 If you'd like to ask Adam, Mike or Sheila a question or have a comment regarding the Power of 10.
 Send us an email or record a voice memo on your phone and send it to firstname.lastname@example.org.